berryvansomeren/ververser/README.md

 ## Examples

-Vervser comes with a few examples, and is being tested in a few external projects.
-More examples will follow soon.
+Vervser comes with a few examples.
+Please see _ververser/examples_.
+Every example comes with its own readme, explaining things from a minimal setup, to how scripts can be imported in such a way that they will be properly reloaded on changes.

 ## Install